 Located in Teluk Bahang district in front of the beach, it is a little bit secluded and calm.
 To be exact, it is slightly north from Batu Ferringhi.
 Should you are not driving, you can take a taxi or bus (rapid Penang) number 101 and 102 from Georgetown to here.
 You may check the Rapid Penang bus route for details.
 The entrance fee to this garden is RM29 per person Malaysian or Non-Malaysian.
 It opens daily from 9 AM to 6 PM.
 You need at least around 2 hours here, so better to come in the morning!

-Divided into 6 main landscapes, the garden is marked with several numbers along the trails.
+Divided into 6 central landscapes, the garden is marked with several numbers along the trails.
 This comes with an audio guide which will be given to you at the entrance.
 It comes in various languages such as English, Malay, Mandarin, Japanese, French, Spanish, and German.
 When you arrive at a marked place, press the number and it will explain what are you seeing around you.
 The garden is filled with information about tropical spices, flowers, and plants that are crucial for trade and ecosystem of a rainforest.
 It is where nature meets culture.

 The walk across this garden is accompanied with sounds of birds chirping and crickets stridulating, the native langur monkeys will sometimes pass by you and jumping from tree to trees, with some reptiles rushing into the ponds and forest.
 Some of the common plants around your house can be seen here and you can take your time learning about the name and function.
 The spices commonly used in Asia like cinnamon, clove, cardamom, star anise, ground cumin and the rest can be seen here.
-It is in original texture before it is processed, different to what we always see in the market.
+It is in original texture before it is processed, different from what we always see in the market.

-Apart from that, the curcuma or turmeric, ginger, galangal and others thrive here.
+Apart from that, the curcuma or turmeric, ginger, galangal, and others thrive here.
 This garden gives so many pieces of information about the origins and how common it is used in Asian dishes.
 One plant that will catch your attention is lemongrass.
 Here, you can learn that lemongrass and citronella are two different types of plants serving a different purpose.
 One in cooking and another one acts as a repellant.

 All of this information is explained in the audio guide as if you are taking a complete course of tropical plants.
 Also mentioned here is how kaffir lime and Basil becomes significant herbs in Thai food.
 On top of that, they also explained the difference of Thai basil with sweet basil.
 Information on the benefits of all these spices, such as turmeric, tamarind which is widely used in India and Southeast Asia is also available.
 The best part of this experience is you can see, touch, smell and learn at the same time.